 Researchers are unsure when the tiger’s killing spree began, but are confident that she began taking human prey in Nepal in the late 1890s.
 She quickly proved to be a prolific man-eater and by 1903 had killed at least 200 people.
 Her primary victims were the Tharu people, a group that lived in the foothills of the Himalayan mountains.
 Driven to desperation, the Nepalese Army launched a massive operation to catch and kill her.
 Despite dozens of soldiers taking part in the organised hunt they failed to kill the tiger, but a massive beating line successfully drove her over the border into India.
 She immediately resumed her killing spree, ultimately clocking up a further 234 recorded victims.
 Despite a significant reward offered by the British government that attracted professional hunters to the area, the rampage continued.
 Eventually, in desperation, the authorities contacted famed hunter Jim Corbett in 1907.
 Corbett already had a burgeoning reputation as a consummate hunter of tigers, and his successful hunt of the Champawat tiger would be the start of a vaunted career that would establish him as the world’s foremost hunter of man-eaters.

 Corbett accepted the request for help, on the grounds that the monetary reward for killing the tiger was withdrawn, as were the shikari, professional Indian big game hunters.
 An Indian-born British hunter and tracker, Corbett took pride in his status as a sport hunter and was unwilling to associate himself with hunting an animal for financial gain.
-On insisting that other hunters were pulled out of the area, Corbett believed that they were simply disrupt his own hunt or, worse, accidentally shoot him.
+Insisting that other hunters were pulled out of the area, Corbett believed that they were likely to disrupt his own hunt or, worse, accidentally shoot him.
 The authorities readily agreed and Corbett traveled to Kumaon province.
-The tiger had most recently struck near the village of Champawat and so Corbett set out there first to find that the residents had spent the last five days in abject terror, having boarded themselves inside their huts.
+The tiger had most recently struck near the village of Champawat and so Corbett set out there first.
+He soon found that that the residents had spent the last five days in abject terror, having boarded themselves inside their huts.